algoq369/one/book.md

 7. **Crown Chakra (Gate 34)** - You are united with the Source, the Monad

 **Chakra alignment = Gate activation = Dimensional ascension**

+**The 313 and Chakra Alignment:**

+When 313 souls have aligned all 7 chakras and activated all 34 gates, reaching Gate 34 (the Monad), they create the critical mass needed for global consciousness to awaken.
+This is the return of Salam—not as an external event, but as the natural result of enough souls reaching the highest dimension.

+**Your alignment contributes to the 313.**

+Every chakra you align, every gate you activate, brings you closer to Gate 34.
+And when you reach it, you become one of the 313 who will help awaken the world.

+**Chakra alignment is not just personal—it is planetary.**

 The Piscean age is ending.
 The spark of Sophia—the divine wisdom hidden within humanity—is calling to be rekindled.
 This is a time of awakening, of remembrance, of return.